 |7.||Click the OK button to schedule the task.|

-Scheduling Your Script on Windows XP, 2000 and NT.
+Scheduling Your Script on Windows XP and 2000.

 |1.||Start the Windows Scheduler "Scheduled Task Wizard."|